amablip/mafecourse/_docs/finance.md

 nav_order: 1
 ---

-# Mathematics
+# Finance

-This is the Mathematics section.
+This is the Finance section.

-HeLLOOOOOOOO